andreafalletti/hyprland-/Advanced-config.md

 sets the workspace on which a window should open (for workspace syntax, see binds->workspaces)

 ### opacity [a]
-additional opacity multiplier (a -> float, e.g. 0.25)
+additional opacity multiplier

+options for a:

+`float` -> sets an opacity

+`float float` -> sets activeopacity and inactiveopacity respectively

 _Notice_: Opacity is always a PRODUCT of all opacities.
 E.g. active_opacity to 0.5 and windowrule opacity to 0.5 will result in a total opacity 0.25.
 You are allowed to set opacities over 1, but any opacity product over 1 will cause graphical glitches.
 E.g. 0.5 * 2 = 1, and it will be fine, 0.5 * 4 will cause graphical glitches.